Skip to main content

 1. Use Smart Caching

-💡 Best Practice for Asynchronous Queries: If you are making asynchronous requests (via https://requests.prod.judit.io), using the cache parameter is strongly recommended.
+💡 Best Practice for Asynchronous Queries: If you are making asynchronous requests (via https://requests.production.judit.io), using the cache parameter is strongly recommended.
 It drastically speeds up webhook response time and optimizes API consumption.

 Set the cache_ttl_in_days parameter in your request body to avoid redundant lookups at the courts.
 This field defines for exactly how many days a result already stored in Judit’s base will be considered valid before forcing a new extraction.